metron-labs/secrets-manager-go/integrations/aws/ReadME.md

 }

-// isChanged gives boolean value to check the key is changed or not. isChanged, err := cfg.ChangeKey(updatedKeyARN, updatedConfig) if err != nil {
+// isChanged gives boolean value to check the key is changed or not.
+// updatedConfig should be nil only when KeyARN need to change. isChanged, err := cfg.ChangeKey(updatedKeyARN, updatedConfig) if err != nil {
 	// do something